-On successful completion of the course, students will be able to achieve the following: The course provides an understanding of:
+On successful completion of the course, students will be able to achieve the following:

 Identify the basic element and functions of microprocessor.

 - 1. Describe the architecture of microprocessor and its peripheral devices. - 2.
 Demonstrate fundamental understanding on the operation between the microprocessor and its interfacing devices. - 3.
 Apply the programming techniques in developing the assembly language program for microprocessor application. - 4.
 An ability to design microprocessors based system, components or process as per needs and specifications